-During what has been another disrupted year we have seen the work of our Pastoral Inclusion Manager become busier than ever.
+During the last 2 years we have seen the work of our Pastoral Inclusion Manager become busier than ever.
 She has been able to provide support and guidance to our most vulnerable and disadvantaged families, especially during the lockdown.
 Her work and support has been invaluable and remains so.